yabolite/yabolite/README.md

 -  I’m looking to collaborate on creating a monster game/rpg and/or a visual novel (just as a hobby + portfolio build)
 -  How to reach me: doomslayerbootyfart on Discord
 -  Pronouns: they/them
 -  Fun fact: I also draw n stuff!
-Check me out on @yabolite on Twitter/X and Instagram!
+Check it out on @yabolite on Twitter/X and Instagram!

 <!---
 yabolite/yabolite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.